 Cindy included some Mazzota Cut-Out Flats by Nine West ($79).

 Here I’m trying on the Bowie Solid Dolman Sleeve Top by Laila Jade ($58) with the Kayla Printed Flare Skirt by Margaret M ($64).
 My first thought about the top was that I loved the turquoise color.
 The fabric was lightweight and would work well for three out of four seasons.
-I loved wearing it and thought sure I’d keep it, but then when I was looking at the pictures of me wearing it I wasn’t so sure.
-The fabric seemed a little too clingy in some shots, and okay in others, so I’m undecided.
-I really liked the skirt.
-It’s the type of fabric that would travel well and I really liked the geometric print and all the colors in it.
+I also liked the skirt.
+It’s the type of fabric that would travel well and I liked the geometric print and all the colors in it.

 The Francesca Skinny Pant by Eden Society ($68) (below) just wasn’t for me.
 The only thing I really liked about them was the color – navy.
-Although they fit pretty well, I didn’t like the fabric or its ribbed texture.
-I also didn’t like the length and just didn’t feel like they were flattering.
+Although they fit pretty well, I didn’t care for the fabric.
+I also didn’t like the length and just didn’t feel good in them.
 They’re going back.
 I tried them on with a top I bought from a previous Stitch Fix and I’m trying to give you a peek at the zippered pocket detail.

 I think I’ve decided to keep the skirt, top, and shoes.
 The returns will go into the postage-paid and pre-addressed envelope and it’s ready to drop in the mail.
 Then I log into my SF account to “check out.”
 It’s that easy!